-The only Migration Type currently available is DB to IQ.
+The currently available Migration Types are DB to DB and DB to IQ.

 - 2 Provide information about the source database and select the tables to transfer: - Database connection properties The database connection properties are the same as for the DB components.
 The Advanced option lets you set special database options.
-See "Entering database connection parameters" on page 76 for more information. - Table properties To get the table catalog for the specified database, select Logon.
+See "Entering database connection parameters" on page 80 for more information.

+• Table properties - To get the table catalog for the specified database, select Logon.
 The available tables are listed in the lower section of the window.
 By default, each table is selected for transfer.
 To exclude tables you can directly deactivate the Transfer check box or select multiple tables and choose Exclude from the pop-up menu.